Black female athletes: Having Black female coach is crucial

 “They want so badly to feel seen and to feel loved and to be given guidance,” Loomis said.
 “And so that’s why I always say it’s important to get women of color, men of color to the starting line, because a lot of times we’re so many steps behind.”

-AP Sports Writer Pete Iacobelli in Columbia, South Carolina, and AP Basketball Writer Doug Feinberg contributed to this report.
+AP Sports Writer Pete Iacobelli and AP Basketball Writer Doug Feinberg contributed to this report.

 AP March Madness coverage: https://apnews.com/hub/march-madness and https://apnews.com/hub/ap-top-25-womens-college-basketball-poll and https://twitter.com/AP_Top25